What Is Wrongful Trading? Where You Should Have Done Something Sooner

 If a company becomes insolvent and goes into liquidation, directors may be deemed personally liable for ‘wrongful trading’.
 Consideration needs to be taken as to what is wrongful trading and benefits of acting quickly.

-It can be shown that, at some time before winding up proceedings began the directors knew, that there was no reasonable prospect of the company avoiding insolvent liquidation.
+It can be shown that, at some time before winding up proceedings began, the directors knew issues were occurring.
+That there was no reasonable prospect of the company avoiding insolvent liquidation.

 In these circumstances a court can order the directors to make a contribution to the company’s assets.

 The only defence to wrongful trading is, if you can show that you took every action possible to minimise the potential loss to the company’s creditors.
 This makes it essential that as a director, you have properly documented all the steps when your company faces the threat of insolvency.

 Top Tip: Wrongful trading and benefits of acting quickly on it are critical.
 You should seek advice at the earliest opportunity when you have concerns about the solvency of the company.
 Making sure that you have properly documented all the steps.
 This is vital when your company faces the threat of insolvency.

 At Altion Law we can help by advising you from the outset on best practice.
 Properly documenting paperwork and compliance procedures.
 We can provide clear, jargon-free explanations of directors and officers liabilities.
 Compliance procedures and review all your existing procedures, and processes to avoid future problems.

 Our team can assist you if you have concerns about liability as a director that may impact your business or future business opportunities.
 If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form.
 We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.